hasibzunair/MoNuSAC-ISBI-2020/README.md

 2. Put `MoNuSAC_images_and_annotations` in `dataset` folder
 3. Run `0_get_masks.ipynb`.
 You should get the MoNuSAC_masks folder in dataset
 4. Run `1_data_process_MoNuSAC.ipynb` to get raw images and their ground truth masks in `data_processedv0`.
-5. Run `2b_extract_patches.ipynb` to get patches of images and gt masks from the previous raw version to get `data_processedv4` and the 70/30 split `data_processedv5`.
+5. Run `2_extract_patches.ipynb` to get patches of images and gt masks from the previous raw version to get `data_processedv4` and the 80/20 split `data_processedv5`.
-6. Run `5_train.iynb`.
+6. Run `3_train.iynb`.
 It trains on `data_processedv5`.
 7. Put `Testing Images` in `dataset` folder.
-8. Run `6b_inference.ipynb` to get final prediction masks.
+8. Run `4_inference.ipynb` to get final prediction masks.
+9. Run `4b_inference.ipynb` to get final prediction masks according to MoNuSAC submission format.

-More documentation coming soon....
+More details coming soon....